What Are Schedule One Offences?

 - Offenders who come to the attention of the MAPPA (multi agency public protection arrangements).

-There are around a hundred other offences published in the 2005 circular that the Home Office advises should act as a trigger for further assessment by agencies and authorities to determine whether an offender should be regarded as a continued risk of harm to children.
+There are around a hundred other schedule one offences published in the 2005 circular that the Home Office advises should act as a trigger for further assessment by agencies and authorities to determine whether an offender should be regarded as a continued risk of harm to children.

 - Cognitive behavioural therapy – this is offered by a number of probation services in the UK for sex offenders and convicted domestic violence perpetrators.